Ema-Ans/Web-Scraping-Using-Python-and-BeautifulSoup/README.md

 For specific tables:
 https://stackoverflow.com/questions/2935658/beautifulsoup-get-the-contents-of-a-specific-table

-In general, you have to inspect the website and if you are extracting for certain you can play around with find_all() method and different parameters, to get your desired results.
+In general, you have to inspect the website and if you are extracting for certain parts of the website you can play around with find_all() method and different parameters, to get your desired results.

 I was aiming to obtain all the unique ID's mentioned on the table with their reference links.